thomaspeugeot/phyllotaxymusic/README.md

 Now, unfolds the front line on a piece of paper.
 If you draw it again
-on a tracing paper, you can check by moving the tracing paper that the front line overlaps itself if you shift it a bit to the right and a bit to the top.
+on a tracing paper.
+Put the tracing paper above and shift it a bit to the right and a bit to the top.
 The overlapping is perfect except for one space that have